-WHY WE

-CAN'T AFFORD TO WAIT

-Last year provided a devastating reminder of the costs of our changing climate and increasingly severe floods, droughts and forest fires.
+WHY WE CAN'T AFFORD TO WAIT Consecutive years of water disasters have provided a devastating reminder of the costs of our changing climate and increasingly severe floods, droughts and forest fires.
 Poorly planned development over the past 20 years has compounded these impacts and caused other problems-polluted drinking water, reduced food security, destruction of salmon habitat, and loss of cultural and spiritual values.
+As climate change intensifies year on year, the costs of inaction will continue to grow:

-THE PATH TO WATERSHED SECURITY What Will an Annual Budget of \$75 Million Achieve?
+THE PATH TO WATERSHED SECURITY What Will a \$1 Billion Watershed Security Fund Achieve?